Dipin-Rajput/Bridgelabz_Dipin_2110991880/README.md

 Topics Covered:

-1. String
+# String

+# Datatype

-# String is a datatype that stores the sequence of characters.
+String is a datatype that stores the sequence of characters.
-# String in Python can be defined using single quotes, double quotes and triple quotes.
+String in Python can be defined using single quotes, double quotes and triple quotes.

 a = 'Python'
 b = "is a"